TxtDot/dalet/specification/tags.md

 | body     | tags                         |
 | argument | optional; start, center, end |

 Splits the text into rows.
-The alignment argument specifies how the items inside the row are aligned.
-By default it is aligned to the start. m
+The alignment argument specifies how the items inside the row are aligned horizontally.
+By default it is aligned to the start.
 **Daleth example**:

 ```txt